 The Council’s authority and ability to intervene in matters of international peace and security is grounded in the unique, binding nature of its resolutions.
 Unlike resolutions passed in the General Assembly or other United Nations bodies, Security Council resolutions are binding.
 All Member States agree to abide by the resolutions passed by the Security Council when they join the United Nations.
 This agreement is an acknowledgement of the important work that the Council does, and, without it, the Council would be largely ineffective.

 Aside from permanent representation on the Council, the Permanent Members also have “veto power” over substantive votes.
 The Charter requires the consent (or abstention) of the five Permanent Members on all substantive issues.
-This means that any substantive resolution will fail to pass if one of the Permanent Members uses their veto power, even if all of the other Members are in favor of a resolution.
+This means that any substantive resolution will fail to pass if one of the Permanent Members used their veto power, even if all of the other Members were in favor of a resolution.

 This rule has also led to criticism of the Council and a widely held belief that non-Permanent Members don’t have any power.
 This is not true, though.
 All resolutions still require nine affirmative votes.
 The Permanent Members can only accomplish their States’ goals and pass resolutions with the support of other Members.
 Non-Permanent Members also often end up playing key mediator roles inside the Council and among states party to conflicts that the Council is discussing.
 Navigating the politics of the Council can be tricky for non-Permanent Members, but they are far from powerless.
-Bolivia, Ethiopia, Italy, Kazakhstan, and Sweden, along with the other five non-Permanent Members will surely play an important role in shaping international peace and security over the next year.
+Albania, Brazil, Gabon, Ghana and the United Arab Emirates, along with the other five non-Permanent Members will surely play an important role in shaping international peace and security over the next year.

 Keep Up With The Accords

 The AMUN Accords is a premier resource for fact-based Model United Nations simulations.
 We are always looking for new contributors.
 Want to write for the AMUN Accords?
 Check out out the submission guidelines and then get in touch!